Kimskogfelter/Dala-signal-konsult-ab/README.md

 * CODE:
   * The code for the social media links in the footer are taken from Love Running project.
 URL: https://github.com/Code-Institute-Solutions/Love-Running-Solutions.git
+  * the media querys comments in css are taken from Love Running project.
+URL: <https://github.com/Code-Institute-Solutions/Love-Running-Solutions.git>